fetchai/agents-tac/docs/sections/trading_phase.rst

-As soon as the controller agents receives an invalid transaction request, he will reply with a :class:`~tac.platform.protocol.Error` containing a message
+As soon as the controller agents receives an invalid transaction request, he will reply with a :class:`~tac.platform.protocols.tac.message.TACMessage` of type :class:`~tac.platform.protocols.tac.message.TACMessage.Type.TAC_ERROR`.

 Negotiation with other agents